Kyriosity/read-write/readme+/pencraft/readme+/opuses/LN-view.md

 # Lotus Notes - "This used to be my playground"

-> As a Lotus Notes apps developer for over a decade (before going to .NET), I must have deserved the privilege of personal (Lotus) notes.
+> As a developer on (not of) Lotus Notes for over a decade (before switching to .NET), I must have deserved the privilege of personal (Lotus) notes.

 IBM PC users remember (or not) that it was a time and a **word**, not Microsoft's one, but "Lotus" - a synonym for spreadsheet, text processor, calendar, E-Mail client, and collaboration tools.